mbozdal/mbozdal.github.io/_posts/2023-07-05-intro-embedded.md

 For additional resources, consider the following:

-- Learn how to choose the right embedded programming language through this informative post: [5 Recommendations for Selecting the Right Embedded Programming Language](https://www.beningo.com/5-recommendations-for-selecting-the-right-embedded-programming-langauge/)
+- Learn how to choose the right embedded programming language through this informative post:[5 Recommendations for Selecting the Right Embedded Programming Language](https://www.beningo.com/5-recommendations-for-selecting-the-right-embedded-programming-langauge/)
-- Watch a video that clears up misconceptions about C/C++ vs. embedded C/C++: [What Actually is Embedded C/C++?
+- Watch a video that clears up misconceptions about C/C++ vs. embedded C/C++:[What Actually is Embedded C/C++?
 Is it different from C/C++?](https://www.youtube.com/watch?v=KQBBWvY-s0o&ab_channel=JacobSorber)

-### **Choose a development platform**
+### Choose a development platform

 A microcontroller serves as the heart of an embedded system.
 Selecting the right microcontroller is crucial in embedded systems development.
 A microcontroller serves as the heart of an embedded system, providing the processing power and control necessary for your project.
 Popular options include STM32, TI MSP430, Raspberry Pico, and Arduino, while open source RISC-V architecture is also gaining popularity, although it may be more suitable for experienced users.